Jerome Dennis (serial killer): Early life

 Dennis was born on December 14, 1966, the seventh in a family of nine children, and raised in the Columbus Homes in Newark.
-Raised primarily by his mother, Dennis grew up in the grasps of law enforcement, starting at age 11, but was never charged with any crime because of his young age.
-He dropped out of school in the seventh grade, afterwards he began escalating his crimes from minor theft to rape.
+Raised primarily by his mother, Dennis grew up in the grip of law enforcement, starting at age 11, but was never charged with any crime because of his young age.
+He dropped out of school in the seventh grade, afterwards he escalated from minor theft to rape.

 On November 6, 1981, Jerome, 14, along with his brother William, committed a rape in downtown Newark.
 After the attack both brothers traveled to Military Park and stopped at a payphone to report the attack, along with giving up their identity and were subsequently arrested by police, by which time the phone call had lasted almost an hour.

 After their initial arrest, Jerome and William confessed to having committed another two rapes the month before in October.
 The boys were charged as adults and stood trial together, in which their father testified on part of the prosecution.
 Jerome, then 14, was convicted in December 1981 for rape, false imprisonment and armed robbery, and was sentenced to 30 years in prison, with the minimum release possibility being after 10 years.